Profile: Author/Cafe Owner Annie Padden Jubb

 - ½ teaspoon sea salt

 - Place all ingredients in a blender, and blend until smooth.
+Taste for salt.
+Add more water to adjust soup thickness.
 Serve cold.
 This soup will last for up to five days in the refrigerator.

 you may also like